Generative Bayesian Inference with GANs

 The Lotka-Volterra (LV) predator-prey model \citep{wilkinson2018stochastic} is one of the classical likelihood-free examples and describes population evolutions in ecosystems where predators interact with prey.
 The state of the population is prescribed deterministically via a system of ordinary differential equations (ODEs).
 Inference for such models is challenging because the transition density is intractable.
 However, simulation from the model is possible, which makes it a natural candidate for simulator-based inference methods.

 The model monitors population sizes of predators $x_t$ and prey $y_t$ over time $t$.
-The changes in states are determined by four parameters $\theta=(\theta_1, \ldots, \theta_4)'$ controlling: (1) the rate $r_1^t=\theta_1 x_t y_t$ of a predator being born; (2) the rate $r_2^t=\theta_2 x_t$ of a predator dying; (3) the rate $r_3^t=\theta_3 y_t$ of a prey being born; (4) the rate $r_4^t=\theta_4 x_t y_t$ of a prey dying.
-Given the initial population sizes $(x_0, y_0)$ at time $t=0$, the dynamics can be simulated using the Gillespie algorithm \citep{gillespie1977exact}.
-The algorithm samples times to an event from an exponential distribution (with a rate $\sum_{j=1}^4 r_j^t$) and picks one of the four reactions with probabilities proportional to their individual rates $r_j^t$.
-We use the same setup as \citep{kaji2021mh} where each simulation is started at $x_0=50$ and $y_0=100$ and state observations are recorded every 0.1 time units for a period of 20 time units, resulting in a series of $201$ observations each.
+The changes in states are determined by four parameters $\btheta=(\theta_1, \ldots, \theta_4)'$ controlling: (1) the rate $r_1^t=\theta_1 x_t y_t$ of a predator being born; (2) the rate $r_2^t=\theta_2 x_t$ of a predator dying; (3) the rate $r_3^t=\theta_3 y_t$ of a prey being born; (4) the rate $r_4^t=\theta_4 x_t y_t$ of a prey dying.
+Given the initial population sizes $(x_0, y_0)$ at time $t=0$, the dynamics can be simulated using the Gillespie algorithm \citep{gillespie1977exact}, {which is a stochastic discrete-time Markov chain model.} The algorithm samples times to an event from an exponential distribution (with a rate $\sum_{j=1}^4 r_j^t$) and picks one of the four reactions with probabilities proportional to their individual rates $r_j^t$.
+We use the same setup as \citet{kaji2021mh} where each simulation is started at $x_0=50$ and $y_0=100$ and state observations are recorded every 0.1 time units for a period of 20 time units, resulting in a series of $201$ observations each.